 Printing is $.10/page.
 All print jobs may be retrieved from the Library Desk.

 Photocopy machines are available in the Copy Center.
-The charge is $.8/copy when a copy card is used; $.10/copy if cash is used.
-The copiers accept coins, one, two and five dollar bills and copy cards.
+The charge is $.10/copy.
+The copiers accept coins, one, two and five dollar bills.
 Change for larger bills is available at the Library Desk.
-Copy cards may be purchased at the Library Desk for $8.00.

 This guide is intended to help public patrons find legal resources in Lewis & Clark Law School’s Boley Law Library, as well as online legal resources, and community resources in the Portland-metro area.